 From credit cards to student loans, some kinds of debt carry a higher interest rate and impose a heavier burden than others.
-If you’re a homeowner looking for ways to lower monthly payment amounts on your debt, you may be interested in home equity loans.
+If you’re a homeowner looking for ways to lower monthly payment amounts on your debt or seeking options for debt settlement, you may be interested in home equity loans.

-Using a home equity loan to pay off debt boils down to a process of applying for the loan, waiting for approval, receiving the disbursed funds, and paying off other debt.
+Using a home equity loan to pay off debt boils down to a process of applying for the loan, waiting for approval, receiving the disbursed funds, and then using it to pay off outstanding debt.
 Although it is important to remember the difference between debt consolidation vs home equity loan, you can actually use your home equity loan for debt consolidation.

 However, each step requires careful consideration to avoid financial pitfalls and smartly leverage your home equity.

 In this guide, we’ll explain the process, its benefits and pitfalls, and your other options for paying off debt.

 Before signing the dotted line on a home equity loan, it’s important to understand what you’re signing up for.
 It’s equally crucial to check your credit report before embarking on this journey, as you might not be able to get a home equity loan with bad credit.

 A home equity loan is a type of second mortgage that refers to a secured loan based upon and secured with home equity.
 Calculate your home’s equity by subtracting any remaining mortgage balance from its current market value.
 This gives you an idea of the loan amount you can expect, minus the closing costs.
 If you were to sell your home, this amount is what you would walk away with from the sale.